Parein: Geography

+Etymology

 History

 In the eleventh century, the Waithali Kingdom declined, giving way to the Lemro period of Arakanese history.
 The history of this period is dependent on chronicles which state that the shift in power from the Kaladan valley, where Waithali lies, to the Lemro valley began when the capital was moved to Sambawak and then Pyinsa.
 Pyinsa developed for a few decades before the capital was, again, moved to Parein.
 Based on the chronicles, Parein was founded during the reign of the king Letya Min Nan who recovered the usurped throne of his grandfather with the help of Alaungsithu, the king of Bagan.

 Later, the capital shifted rapidly to Hkrit and Nareinzara Toungoo before settling on Launggyet for over a century.
 The Lemro valley capitals were all smaller than previous cities like Waithali.
 Most, including Parein, lay on the western lowland shores of the Lemro river with their walls disappearing over the course of time.